Asharalikhan4/Operating-Systems-Notes/Notes.md

 - Nowdays all the desktop get the multiprocessing operating system.

+<h6>Multiuser Operating System -</h6>

-Multiuser Operating System - This refers to the system where multiple users sitting on different computers can access a single OS resource.
+- This refers to the system where multiple users sitting on different computers can access a single OS resource.